Heavy damage to Fighter Command airfields following four major attacks.

 At Gravesend, bombs fell at 11:05 hours, striking residential areas.
 Three houses were demolished outright and around fifty more were damaged.
 Gas and water mains were fractured, and there was slight damage to the local gas and electricity works, though production was not affected.

-German fighters claimed a number of victories: Alfred Grislawski of 9./JG 52 and Feldwebel Werner Stumpf of 7./JG 53 each scored their first successes, while Ofw.
-Erich Rudorffer of 2./JG 2 achieved his thirteenth.
-At the same time, Oblt.
-Anton Stangl of 5./JG 54 crash-landed and was taken prisoner, and Oblt.
-Oskar Bauer of III./JG 53 was killed.
+German fighter units claimed a number of victories during the engagement.
+Alfred Grislawski of 9./JG 52 and Fw.
+Werner Stumpf of 7./JG 53 each recorded their first successes, while Ofw.
+Erich Rudorffer of 2./JG 2 claimed his thirteenth victory.
+Yet the fighting over south-east England proved costly, and German fighter losses continued to mount.

 At 13:40 hours, another wave of about seventy German aircraft crossed the coast between Dover and Dungeness, followed by a second wave of eighty more.
 The raiding force, comprising Do 17s of KG 2 and KG 76 with Bf 110s of ZG 76 and heavy fighter escort, pressed inland in strength, once again directing its effort against the sector stations of 11 Group.
 Biggin Hill and Kenley were the principal objectives, while Detling and other airfields in Kent also came under attack as the formations broke into smaller groups.
 Some forces advanced over Dover and Ashford, while others turned north and followed the Thames toward London, bombing and strafing along their routes.